-WA legislative elections show Democrats, Republicans battling in key races
+WA legislative elections show Democrats leading Republicans in key races

 In the run-up to the election, Republicans sought to chip away at Democrats’ 28-to-21 majority in the state Senate and 57-to-41 margin in the House by channeling discontent over inflation, crime and homelessness.
 Democrats promised to protect abortion rights and strengthen social services in Washington, hoping that would drive turnout on their side.

-In the 26th Legislative District, which includes Bremerton, Port Orchard and Gig Harbor on the Kitsap Peninsula, Democratic incumbent Sen. Emily Randall was leading Republican challenger Rep. Jesse Young with about 53% of the vote in their Senate race.
+In the 26th Legislative District, which includes Bremerton, Port Orchard and Gig Harbor on the Kitsap Peninsula, Democratic incumbent Sen. Emily Randall led Republican challenger Rep. Jesse Young with about 53% of the vote in their Senate race.

 Randall and Young combined to spend more than $1.6 million but were eclipsed in their own contest by political action committees, which independently poured in more than $2.8 million.